daytonaio/content/guides/20250126_sapat_guide.md

 - Ensure the `.env` file is in the project root and contains valid API credentials.

-### Issue: ffmpeg Not Found

-- Install ffmpeg and add it to your system PATH.
-Verify the installation by running `ffmpeg -version` in your terminal.

 ### Issue: API Errors

 - **Rate Limits**: Ensure your API account has sufficient credits or quotas.